flyingllama87/Morgans_ASM_Disco_Bootloader/README.md

 # Morgans_ASM_Disco_Bootloader
 Just a fun bootsector to learn some X86 ASM.

-I was reading a book about computer history and it inspired me to work with a computer a very low level.
-Modern computing environments are abstracted far, far away from machine code.
-I decided to write something fun with X86 assembler.
+Modern computing environments are abstracted far, far away from machine code & as a result many techs don't understand how computers work.
+I decided to write something fun with X86 assembler to learn more about them.
 The end result of that was....
 Morgan's Disco Bootsector!

 This is a bootable program on any IBM compatible PC that does the following:
 - Sets the display to VGA graphics mode (320x200x256)